SigNoz/signoz.io/docs/operate/clickhouse/distributed-clickhouse.md

 - SigNoz OtelCollector >= 0.66
 - SigNoz Chart >= 0.6.0
-- Zookeeper (or ClickHouse Keeper) is mandatory for running a distributed ClickHouse cluster.
+- Zookeeper (or ClickHouse Keeper) is mandatory for running a distributed ClickHouse cluster
-- It is recommended to use 3 nodes Zookeeper cluster for distributed ClickHouse cluster with production environment, while single instance of Zookeeper should suffice for development environment.
+- 3 nodes Zookeeper cluster recommended for distributed ClickHouse cluster with production environment, while single instance of Zookeeper should suffice for development environment.

 ## Distributed ClickHouse

+Basically, distributed clickhouse cluster consists of the following:
+- More than one clickhouse shard instances
+- All clickhouse server information included in `remote_servers` clickhouse config as shards
+- Zookeeper cluster with 1 or 3 nodes, and including it in `zookeeper` clickhouse config

 Follow the instructions in the respective sections below to set up distributed clickhouse with multiple shards for your SigNoz cluser.